What causes cavities and exactly what are cavities? These are very common questions that dental patients ask our dentists.

 When we fail to brush our teeth the resulting bacteria that naturally occur in our saliva turns the food particles into acid, which in turn creates plaque.
 Plaque build up sticks to the teeth, dissolving enamel and creating holes in our teeth called cavities.

-But how does tooth decay start and why are some of us more susceptible to cavities in the first place?
+But how does tooth decay start and why are some of us more susceptible to what causes cavities in the first place?

-In this article, our dentists at Country Dental will answer some of the more common questions about cavities and explore some of the reasons behind why we get cavities.
+In this article, our dentists at Country Dental will answer some of the more common questions about what causes cavities and explore options for the prevention and control of cavities.

 Can Dry Mouth Cause Cavities?